 Together with governmental bodies, these groups help to protect the marine and terrestrial environments, keeping Galapagos biologically isolated and providing environmental education.
 The most important step in controlling introduced species is preventing them from arriving at the islands.

 The inspection and quarantine system for the islands hinders the arrival of alien organisms to the islands by setting up a series of checkpoints.
 All cargo and luggage entering the islands is checked for food products, pests, plants and animals.

 Strides have also been taken to eradicate species that have been introduced in the past to the detriment of native species.
 Dogs, pigs, rats, and goats are among those creatures which attack endemic species or their young or eggs, or simply compete for vegetation.
 Many islands have eradicated one or more of these introduced animal species.

 Tortoises have proven particularly susceptible to danger from such species.
 Historians estimate that more than 250,000 giant tortoises once roamed the islands.
-Today, because of overexploitation, invasive species and habitat loss, tortoise populations have declined by more than 90%.
+Lonesome George’ was the ‘rarest animal alive’ according to the Guinness Book of World Records.
+He held this honor as he was the last surviving Pinta Island Tortoise.
+George passed away peacefully in July 2012.
+He is now the potent symbol for conservation in the Galapagos Islands.Today, because of over-exploitation, invasive species and habitat loss, tortoise populations have declined by more than 90%.

 The reserve faces a number of environmental threats.
 Local sea cucumber and lobster fisheries are struggling and the risk of shark finning is ever present.
 Increased tourism and increasing local population are bringing further pressure to bear on protected areas.